grumpfou/RFigure/README.md

 the instructions of the cell as in the follow example:
 ```
 In[1]:
-> a = np.arange(0,10,.1)
+> X = np.arange(0,10,.1)
-> b = np.cos(a)
+> Y = np.cos(a)

 In[2]:
 > %%rfig_save "Test"
 > # search the variables in the instructions, no comment and save in pdf
-> plt.plot(a,b)
+> plt.plot(X,Y)
 ```
-The magic function tries to  automatically detect what local variables need to be save (in the example, `a`  and `b`).
+The magic function tries to  automatically detect what local variables need to be save (in the example, `X`  and `Y`).

 ## How the code is organized

-- RFigure3: contains the main two classes (RFigureCore and RFigureGui) used to handle rfig3 files.
-RFigureCore is a direct tool used in the scripts to create the files.
-RFigureGui is a gui interface used to modify a posteriori the instructions
+- RFigureCore is a direct tool used in the scripts to create the files.
+- RFigureGui is a gui interface used to modify a posteriori the instructions
 - RFigureConfig: contains the header that will be execute before any instructions.
 It typically import numpy and matplotlib as the magic function
 %pyplot does in Jupyter/IPython
-- RPickle2: handels the coding and decoding of information contained in rfig3 files.
+- RFigurePickle: handles the coding and decoding of information contained in rfig3 files.
 Works in the same way as the regular pickle library of python
 - REditors: contains the Syntax Highlighters used to display the python code (for the instructions) and the markdown code (for the commentaries).
+- RFigureMagics: contrains the magic functions tah can be  used in Jupyter/QtConsole
+- RFigureMisc: diverse functions

 ## Miscelaneous
 - By default, numpy and pyplot are already imported when launching when